-Couchbase Server 5.0 introduces a new UI that allows you to monitor the current state of Query Service.
+Couchbase Server provides a UI to monitor the current state of Query Service.

 From the Couchbase Web Console > Query > Query Monitor, you can view the different types queries that are Active (currently running), Completed (recently run), and Prepared (aggregate statistics for prepared queries).
 Statistics information for the query service is displayed at the bottom of the page.
 Different information may be shown depending on the user’s access control role.

 The information about these queries is automatically updated every 5 seconds.
 To freeze the display updates, click pause located above the query table, next to the table heading.
 When paused, a resume button becomes available to let you restart automatic updates.
 You can sort the query information table by clicking on any of the column headers.

 By default, the Active Queries page is displayed on the Query Monitoring screen.
 The currently running queries are displayed, showing the details such as the query syntax, the query node address where the query is running, duration, request identification number, and the current state of the query.
 Click the edit link to edit that particular query in the Query Editor.
 To cancel a long running query, click the cancel link located on the right side of the row.